zarzycki/ExTraTrack/README.md

 1. PSL (sea level pressure in Pa)
 2. UBOT (lowest model level U wind, in m/s)
 3. VBOT (lowest model level V wind, in m/s)
-4. Z (geopotential height, in m) @ 300, 350, 400, 450, 500, 550, 600, 650, 700, 750, 775, 800, 825, 850,
+4. Z (geopotential height, in m)
-    875, 900, 925, 950, 975, 1000 mb.

-PSL, UBOT, and VBOT are 2-D variables at each time. (ntime x nlat x nlon) Z is 3-D, with the vertical dimension named "lev." (ntime x nlev x nlat x nlon)
+PSL, UBOT, and VBOT are 2-D variables at each time. (ntime x nlat x nlon) Z is 3-D, with the vertical dimension named "lev." (ntime x nlev x nlat x nlon).
+If only a small number of pressure surfaces are available (e.g., <= 5), it is recommended to change `vt_calc_method` in `defaults/defaults.nl` from "regline" to "simple."
+Note: at least one pressure surface needs to be at of below 900 hPa and one needs to be at or above 300 hPa.

 "lat" must be increasing from south (-90) to north (90) (degrees\_north) and may be a subset of the global domain "lon" must be increasing from west to east (degrees\_east).
 The preferred convention is 0-360, but -180-180 should be correctly handled as well.
-"lev" must be in mb (hPa), from top-to-bottom, and lev must be an associated coordinate of the Z array.
+"lev" must be in mb (hPa), from top-to-bottom, and **lev must be an associated coordinate of the Z array.**

 The time dimension must be the record dimension and have a CF-compliant units attribute (i.e., "days since 2000-01-01").
-There should also be a calendar attribute if using a calendar other than "noleap"
+There should also be a calendar attribute if using a calendar other than "noleap".

 Files may only be split along the time dimension.
 In other words, PSL, UBOT, VBOT, and Z at time t must be on the same file, but files can be split to have a single time per file, 4 times per file, 1460 times per file, etc. Any files with more than one month of data will occur additional memory overhead, so daily/weekly/monthly are preferred.

-Example ERA-I files that are compliant are included in the example tar.gz file listed above.
+Example CFSR files that are compliant are included in the example tar.gz file listed above.

-Users may modify the data ingestion within `reanalysis_et_cyclone_traj.ncl` but only the above format will be supported.
+Users may modify the data ingestion within `ExTraTrack.ncl` but only the above format will be supported.

 ### 3.)
-Generate a file list
+Generate a list of NetCDF files containing spatiotemporal information used in storm tracking and CPS calculations

 A sorted (from oldest data date to newest), one-per-line list of absolute paths to the processed netCDF files must be generated.
 The simplest way to do so is to use UNIX's `find` utility.
 For example, if I have all of my files stored under `/home/$LOGNAME/mydata/` in an arbitrary directory structure, I can use...